anant1203/Analysis-of-imbalance-in-cloud/README.md

 Since the resource allocated way to much than required.
 Lot of other job remained in waiting state.
 # Implementation.
 As our final project we divide the project in two phase.
-First:Revaluate the paper as per our undersatnding.We found that the first graph mentioned in the paper had some issue.
+First Phase: Revaluate the paper as per our undersatnding.
+We found that the first graph mentioned in the paper had some issue.
 The graph was correct but explanation was not upto the mark.
+We also tried to figure out the reason for problem.
-During our second phase we applied machine learning(logistic regression) to  develop a model which can help the resource manager in the allocation of the resource such as CPU and Memory.
+During our second phase: we applied machine learning(logistic regression) to develop a model which can help the resource manager in the allocation of the resource such as CPU and Memory as per requirement.